Forthoney/rerb/README.md

 ```bash
 rerb your-file.erb
 ```
 RERB will compile this erb file into a HTML file which internally uses ruby.wasm DOM operations to generate the DOM in the erb file.
-If you want to save this output to a file, you can simply do
+If you want to save this output to a file, you can simply use the shell `>` operator to write the output into a file.
 ```bash
 rerb your-file.erb > your-file.html
 ```